rsvim/rfc/3-JavaScriptRuntime/2-ImportModules.md

 > For more details about modules, please checkout [Node Modules/Packages document](https://nodejs.org/api/packages.html).
 In this section, I will use very simple words to describe the technical terms.
 They are not complete or accurate, but easy to understand.
 Welcome to suggest better words/descriptions.

 The `file.js` (in the above example) is also a "module".
 As the first executable module feed into `dune` command line, it is called the "main module".
-In node modules, there're two types of module standards: [CommonJS modules](https://nodejs.org/api/modules.html#modules-commonjs-modules) and [ECMA modules](https://nodejs.org/api/esm.html) defined in [ECMA-262](https://tc39.es/ecma262/#sec-modules).
+In node modules, there're two types of module standards: [CommonJS modules](https://nodejs.org/api/modules.html#modules-commonjs-modules) (CJS) and [ECMA modules](https://nodejs.org/api/esm.html) (ESM) defined in [ECMA-262](https://tc39.es/ecma262/#sec-modules).

-A common js module is imported by the `require` keyword:
+A CommonJS module is imported by the `require` keyword:

 ```javascript
 const syntax = require("syntax");